The web browser needs the correct site address to resolve the IP address and load a webpage; if it doesn’t, it results in a DNS error.

 Alternative DNS Server: 8.8.4.4

-8. Hit on OK to save the changes.
+- Hit on to save the changes.

 Now try accessing the website and check whether the DNS issue has been rectified.